 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-Many see the ultimate US Road Trip as journeying Route 66, but what about a California road trip from LA to San Francisco?
-Here’s a quick guide on where to go.
+Many see the ultimate US Road Trip as journeying Route 66, but what about a California road trip on the US Route 101 from San Francisco to Los Angeles?
+Here’s a quick guide on where to go following my own coastal adventure.

-The USA is well-known for its love of a great road trip and is the perfect place to head out with a vehicle on the vast open roads.
-Many people see the ultimate American Road Trip as journeying along Route 66, but for me, it was a road trip in California from LA to San Francisco, stopping off at some scenic towns in between.
+The USA is well-known for its love of a great road trip and is the perfect place to head out on the vast open roads.
+Many people see the ultimate American Road Trip as journeying along Route 66, but for me, it was a road trip in California from San Francisco to Los Angeles (LA) on Route 101, stopping off at some scenic towns in between.

 Filled with iconic cities, a breathtaking coastline and amazing national parks, California has everything a traveller could want from their road trip.
-We pre-arranged our accommodation in larger, more popular cities like San Francisco and organised car hire a couple of weeks before I landed in the ‘Golden State’ where I spent two glorious weeks exploring.
-Californians are not walkers, nor will many take the bus!
+We pre-arranged our accommodation in larger, more popular cities like San Francisco and organised car hire a couple of weeks before I landed in the ‘Golden State’, where I spent two glorious weeks exploring.
+Californians are not walkers, nor will many take the bus; with views like these, you can see why cars provide the ultimate freedom.

 Starting in San Francisco

-Let’s say you start your road trip in San Francisco.
-This iconic city is synonymous with the hippy movement that shook America during the 1960s and home to iconic sights including the Golden Gate Bridge and Alcatraz.
-Spend some time exploring the wildlife of San Francisco including the Farallon Islands – home to Great White Sharks and whales – and Angel Island State Park.
+An ideal base to start your road trip from is San Francisco.
+This iconic city is synonymous with the hippy movement that shook America during the 1960s and is home to iconic sights including the Golden Gate Bridge and Alcatraz.
+Spend some time exploring the wildlife of San Francisco, including the Farallon Islands – home to Great White Sharks and whales – and Angel Island State Park.
 Immerse yourself in the Godfather of the Road Trip, Jack Kerouac, by treating yourself to a copy of his novel ‘On the Road’ from the City Lights Bookstore where he and his ‘Beat’ friends once hung out and visit the Beat Museum.

 San Jose to Monterey